Best laptops for students

 What to look for

 High-resolution screens and Intel Core or AMD Ryzen processors are the must-haves here.
 Lesser processors might not play high-resolution films so smoothly (although there are exceptions), while there’s nothing worse than watching an atmospheric film on a screen that lacks contrast and brightness.
+We've also picked out laptops that have good speakers, which is where most devices fall down.

 Best laptops for production and design students, and gamers